-SHUTDOWN mode is the lowest power mode of the BQ76942 device, which can be used for shipping or long-term storage.
-In this mode, the device loses all register state information, the internal logic is powered down, the protection FETs are all disabled, so no voltage is provided at the battery pack terminals.
+SHUTDOWN mode is the lowest power mode of the BQ769142, which can be used for shipping or long-term storage.
+In this mode, the device loses all register state information, the internal logic is powered down, and the protection FETs are all disabled, so no voltage is provided at the battery pack terminals.
 All protections are disabled, all voltage, current, and temperature measurements are disabled, and no communications are supported.
-When the device exits SHUTDOWN, it will boot and read parameters stored in OTP (if that has been written).
-If the OTP has not been written, the device will power up with default settings, and then settings can be changed by the host writing device registers.
+When the device exits SHUTDOWN, it boots and reads parameters stored in OTP (if that has been written).
+If the OTP has not been written, the device powers up with default settings, and then settings can be changed by the host writing device registers.